Skip To Main Content

 • Strangers are easily identified

-• Epensive items will not be an attraction for others
+• Expensive items will not be an attraction for others

 1. School Spirit